aetting/lm-diagnostics/datasets/NEG-88/README.md

 For NEG-88-SIMP, determiners are left ambiguous, and need to be selected based on the continuing noun (this is done already in proc_datasets.py).

-References:
+**References**:
-Ira Fischler, Paul A Bloom, Donald G Childers, Salim E Roucos, and Nathan W Perry Jr. 1983.
+* Ira Fischler, Paul A Bloom, Donald G Childers, Salim E Roucos, and Nathan W Perry Jr. 1983.
 Brain potentials related to stages of sentence verification.
-Mante S Nieuwland and Gina R Kuperberg.
+* Mante S Nieuwland and Gina R Kuperberg.
 2008.
 When the truth is not too hard to handle: An event-related potential study on the pragmatics of negation.